roboticvedant/lidar_ransac_visualize/README.md

 ## Setting Up the Environment

-To ensure you have the correct dependencies and packages, you can recreate the conda environment by following these steps:
+To set up the environment with the required dependencies, follow these steps:

 1. **Clone the Repository**:
    ```bash